Progressive Counting (PC)

+Progressive Counting (PC)**

 Winter 2021 - ONLINE

-June 15-18, July 21, plus 2 half-days of web-based Group Consultation sessions at your convenience.
-All days are 9:00-5:00 Eastern Standard Time.
+January 4-7, plus February 1 or 2 half-days of web-based Group Consultation sessions at your convenience.
+All days are 9:00-5:00 unless otherwise specified.
 Note that participants outside the USA will receive electronic versions of the materials, or pay extra for shipping for the hard copies.
 Co-sponsored by R. Cassidy Seminars.
-Instructor: Ricky Greenwald, PsyD or other faculty.
-Focuses on treating teens and others with problem behaviors such as aggression, school/work failure, crime, and addictions.
+Instructor: Ricky Greenwald, PsyD. or other faculty.

-Sorry -- wait list only.
-E-mail to be added to the wait list.
+Sorry-- wait list only.
+E-mail us to get on the wait list.